wevoice/wesub/docs/api.rst

 subtitle set.

 .. note:: You can also perform an action together a new set of subtitles using
-    the action param of the :ref:`subtitles-resource`.
+    the action param of the :ref:`old-subtitles-resource`.

 Get the list of possible actions: